Say hello to Ryan Martt – our new Pub Manager at The Working Boat!

-Ryan Martt is our new Pub Manager at The Working Boat!
-He has worked in the hospitality industry since he was 19.
+Ryan has worked in the hospitality industry since he was 19.
 He has worked in cocktail, cider, craft beer and wine bars, cafes and many restaurants to name a few.
 Inspired by his parents and his granddad at a very young age, Ryan would look up to his relatives who worked hard to achieve their goals.
-This then instilled a very strong worth ethic within himself.
+This then instilled a very strong work ethic within himself.
 Ryan is also very grateful for Willow, his first manager in the industry.
-Willow gave Ryan his first job and taught him everything he knows, keeping Ryan in work for the best part of ten years.
+Willow gave Ryan his first job and taught him everything he knows, keeping him in work for the best part of ten years.

-Working at The Working Boat for almost two years as an Assistant Manager, Ryan recently got promoted to Pub Manager and is really relishing the responsibilities and challenges that have come with the new role.
-He’s worked very hard to be where he is today, waiting for the right moment to step up – and so far he’s loving it!
+Based at The Working Boat for almost two years as an Assistant Manager, Ryan was recently promoted to Pub Manager and is really relishing the responsibilities and challenges that have come with the new role.
+He’s worked hard to be where he is today, waiting for the right moment to step up – and so far he’s loving it!